• Search

 There was a great balance between character analysis, plot development and information background, enough to ensure the most discerning reader of a well-rounded and interesting storyline, without getting bogged down with too many technicalities.

-Jennifer takes you behind the scenes to let the readers feel the aura of nerves, excitement, disappointment, elation, and triumph, in both Emily and Sergei’s professional and personal lives, in a way which captivates and enthralls.
+Jennifer takes you behind the scenes to let the readers feel the aura of nerves, excitement, disappointment, elation, and triumph, in both Emily and Sergei’s professional and personal lives, in a way which captivates and enthrals.

 Alongside this, the unfolding romance between coach and protege, is poignant, naive and almost simplistic in its intensity and power to move the reader.
 Much is to happen to the young couple before they are fully united and free to declare their love and there are several unexpected twists and turns to the plot, that left me wondering just how much more they could take, before the strain was just too much.